-For the three months ended March 31, 2018, the Trust had distributions in excess of net cash flow from operating activities.
+For the three and six months ended June 30, 2019 and three and six months ended June 30, 2018, the Trust had distributions in excess of net cash flow from operating activities.
 As such, a return of capital was provided to Unitholders.
 These distributions were funded from the Trust's cash on hand.
 The excess distributions were paid in the normal course from recurring cash flow and had no impact on the sustainability of distributions given that the distributions were covered from ongoing cash flows generated from the trust's investment portfolio.